lmarquinez/lmarquinez/README.md

 ### Aupa 🤟

-Soy Laura, ingeniera informática de software y estoy especializándome en desarrollo web.
-Estudié en Donostia-San Sebastián, en la facultad de informática de la UPV/EHU (Universidad del Pais Vasco).
-Al terminar, comencé a trabajar para coger experiencia en el mundo laboral y empece a compaginarlo con un máster de Full Stack Developer impartido por la UNIR (Universidad Internacional de La Rioja).
+🎓💻 Computer software engineer, in Donostia-San Sebastian, in the faculty of computer science of the UPV/EHU (University of the Basque Country).

-I'm Laura, computer software engineer and I'm specializing in web development.
-I studied in Donostia-San Sebastian, in the faculty of computer science of the UPV/EHU (University of the Basque Country).
-When I finished, I started working to get experience in the working world and I started to combine it with a Full Stack Developer master's degree at UNIR (International University of La Rioja).
+🎓💻 Master in Full Stack Developer at UNIR (International University of La Rioja).

 <a href="https://www.linkedin.com/in/laura-marquinez-sedano/">
   <img align="left" alt="Laura's LinkedIN" width="22px" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/linkedin.svg" />